-The Timesheet Mobile smartphone app for iPhone and Android can now automatically punch your employees in/out of jobs when they enter/leave designated geofence jobs sites.
+The Timesheet Mobile smartphone app for iPhone and Android can now automatically punch your Workers in/out of jobs when they enter/leave designated geofence Sites.

 There are 3 options for Autopunch:

-If an employee is scheduled for a geofence job site, they will be automatically punched in when entering the job site and automatically punched out when leaving without needing to take any further action.
-Geofence Autopunch works in conjunction with your employees schedule to automate the punch in/out process.
+If a worker is scheduled for a geofence Site, they will be automatically punched in when entering the job site and automatically punched out when leaving without needing to take any further action.
+Geofence Autopunch works in conjunction with your worker's schedule to automate the punch in/out process.
 To learn more about Timesheet Mobile scheduling, see How-to-create-work-schedules.

-Once an employee's schedule has been set and their smartphone app synced with their list of geofence job sites, the employee will be automatically punched in when arriving at the geofence sites and punched out when they leave.
-In conjunction with the travel time feature (see Travel-Time) an employee's full work day and time sheets will be automatically filled out!
+Once a worker's schedule has been set and their smartphone app synced with their list of geofence Sites, the worker will be automatically punched in when arriving at the geofence Sites and punched out when they leave.
+In conjunction with the travel time feature (see Travel-Time) an employee's full workday and timesheets will be automatically filled out!
 Keep reading for a couple of simple examples of how Geofence Autopunch can be used for different workflows.

 Example 1 - Simple Non-overlapping Scheduled Jobs

-As a simple example of sequential non-overlapping schedules, let's look at one work day for employee Anthony Jones in the Timesheet Mobile Demo account.
+As a simple example of sequential non-overlapping schedules, let's look at one workday for worker Anthony Jones in the Timesheet Mobile Demo account.
 Anthony is scheduled for three different jobs in one day as shown below.

-As Anthony enters/departs the various geofence job sites during the day, he will be automatically punched in when arriving within the scheduled times as shown in the image below.
+As Anthony enters/departs the various geofence Sites during the day, he will be automatically punched in when arriving within the scheduled times as shown in the image below.
 After being punched in, Anthony will automatically be punched out when leaving the job geofence.
 This automatic punch out can occur before the end of the schedule if he leaves early or after the end of the schedule if he stays at the site longer.
-Anthony can also punch out manually if work stops for any reason or if he needs to enter notes, complete a checklist (see Global-Job-Checklists), add a signature or image to the shift (see Get-signatures-and-attach-photos-to-shifts). or otherwise perform other steps that require manual interaction with the Timesheet Mobile smartphone app.
-If travel time between job sites is paid, using the Travel Time feature (see Travel-Time) will automatically add this time to either the current job, next job or a fixed travel code.
+Anthony can also punch out manually if work stops for any reason or if he needs to enter notes, complete a checklist (see Global-Job-Checklists), add a signature or image to the shift (see Get-signatures-and-attach-photos-to-shifts). or otherwise, perform other steps that require manual interaction with the Timesheet Mobile smartphone app.
+If travel time between sites is paid, using the Travel Time feature (see Travel-Time) will automatically add this time to either the current site, next site, or a fixed travel code.

 Example 2 - Overlapping Schedules